Guarantee, conditions of sale, general advice on training, care

 Most people like to know what to do from the very start, so here goes, if you are meeting me to pick up your pup, bring either a crate or a person to hold the pup, driving with a wriggling pup in your lap is no safe way to drive.

-If going to the airport, you keep the crate pup arrives in ( unless I have advised otherwise, it is a bought crate NOT a HIRED one make sure you insist on taking it ) so just take some water and maybe a little food, and an old towel, do not let a pup loose unless on a collar and lead, a very small collar and light lead is all you will need, if you do not take these do NOT let pup loose.
+If going to meet a Dogmover or to the airport take some water and maybe a little food, and an old towel, do not let a pup loose unless on a collar and lead, a very small collar and light lead is all you will need, if you do not take these do NOT let pup loose.

 Pups are usually hungry although some pups will not eat a lot while stressed from the move, others will eat well, whichever they do it is normal, feed a bland food as close to what the pup is used to as you can, if you are going to change diet do that later and over a period of about a week.

-Our usual feed these days is grain and preservative free kibble, we use STAY LOYAL or BLACK HAWK, but if you cannot get them try getting, CANIDAE, or WELLNESS CORE PUPPY FORMULA, or other grain and preservative free AUSTRALIAN made kibble, tinned Pedigree puppy is also used here.
+Our usual feed these days is grain and preservative free kibble, we use STOCKMAN AND PADDOCK, STAY LOYAL or BLACK HAWK, but if you cannot get them try getting, CANIDAE, or WELLNESS CORE PUPPY FORMULA, or other grain and preservative free AUSTRALIAN made kibble, ADULT IS FINE, and get some tinned Pedigree Puppy which is also used here.

 Keep to this diet until pup settles in, then if you want to add fresh meat do so over time, a little more each day, do not change diet all at once.